Swipe It Forward Queen’s

 How can you access the program?

 During the academic year, you can contact one of the Swipe It Forward program partners.
 If you are referred to the program, meals will be loaded on to your student card within 1-2 business days.
-You can use the meals in any dining hall, or purchase a Trade a Meal at any Hospitality Services retail food outlet on campus.
-Please be assured that when you use a redeem a meal/TAM, the cashier will not know that you received it from this program.
-Swipe it Forward meal plans expire at the end of each semester.
+You can use the meals in any dining hall on campus.
+Dining Hall meals are not available to-go, and meals loaded are not available to be redeemed from retail locations.
+Swipe it Forward meal plans expire at the end of the academic year.

 How many meals can you get?